 Now, I am not saying that the people behind these two movies were not deserving, and Catherine Martin especially was quite spot on in her acceptance speech citing that there’s plenty of room within this industry to encompass all sorts of visions not only of Australia, but of the world.
 However, the AACTA people are going to find it increasingly difficult to find support and sympathy amongst the industry for the ailing and cash-strapped awards if they continue to simply dole out statues to whatever made the most money or acquired the largest international distributer (The Sapphires, let’s remember, was picked up by The Weinstein Company as well as being the highest-grossing film of its year).
 It is all well and good for AACTA CEO Damian Trewhella and AFI Chair Alan Finney to complain about ambivalence towards the annual event when the voters – of which I used to be one, but not anymore – seem, at least superficially, more interested in glitz and click-bait attention-grabbing sweeps.

 If the AACTA – or is it the AFI? – are truly interested in fostering local talent and building the industry into a globally-recognised brand, then giving 12 statues to The Great Gatsby is the exact wrong way about doing it.
 Nothing paints a more a dire portrait of the Australian film industry.
 The Great Gatsby is not just the best film of the year, but the best everything, apparently!
-And I’m one who wrote a 2013 article for Metro Magazine defending The Great Gatsby as well as its controversial status as an Australian film.
+And I’m one who for Metro Magazine defending The Great Gatsby as well as its controversial status as an Australian film.
 I can’t imagine international producers and filmmakers looking at these results and thinking, “I want to make a film there!”
 Rather, these results say nothing else than, “Without the bucks and the buzz, there’s no point.”
 Even in 2011, the first year of the newly-coined awards, the best film prize was given to Red Dog, a massive box office hit that otherwise didn’t win a single award elsewhere (most went to Snowtown).
 Even when avoiding the sweeps of the last two years they seem to prize stature and size over everything else.
 In retrospect, that Red Dog win a disturbing harbinger of things to come.

 That The Great Gatsby wasn’t exactly met by the feverish, ecstatic critical response that Luhrmann’s Strictly Ballroom (a best film winner in 1992) or Moulin Rouge! (a big tech winner, but losing to Lantana in the big categories in 2001) received makes the outcome even stranger.
 The “academy” certainly don’t owe Luhrmann anything, given he’s a seven-time nominee and two-time winner (plus the Byron Kennedy Award in 1999).
 Lest we forget they didn’t even nominate Australia, the second-highest grossing Australian film of all time, for film or directing prizes in 2009 following a misplaced wave of cultural cringe.
 And to further the point, Luhrmann received a weirdly out of place tribute that featured a performance of a song from Luhrmann’s only film to not be an official Australian production or co-production (that would be Romeo + Juliet) as well as one of “Lady Marmalade”.
 It was as if they cared none for the other nominees, and rather figured they’d place all their eggs in Baz’s silver-lined basket.